quay/enhancements/enhancements/auto-pruning.md

 * Prune by number of tags, provided the number of tags
 * Prune tags older than date, provided the number of days

 For this implementation users will only be able to configure one policy per repository.
 To interface with this new UI there will a new set of CRUD endpoints for managing auto-pruning policies.
+The endpoints returning lists will be paginated.

 **Create policy**
 ```